Sessions

 agent_session_trim(id, keep_last)intRetains last keep_last messages.
 Returns kept count.

-agent_session_compact(id, opts)intRuns the LLM/truncate/observation-mask compactor.
+agent_session_compact(id, opts)intRuns the LLM/truncate/observation-mask/custom compactor.
 Unknown keys in opts error.

 agent_session_inject(id, message)nilAppends a {role, content, …} message.
 Missing role errors.